alexbatalov/fallout2-ce/README.md

 - Use Windows installation as a base - it contains data assets needed to play.
 Copy `Fallout2` folder somewhere, for example `/Applications/Fallout2`.

+- Alternatively you can use Fallout 2 from Macplay/The Omni Group as a base - you need to extract game assets from the original bundle.
+Mount CD/DMG, right click `Fallout 2` -> `Show Package Contents`, navigate to `Contents/Resources`.
+Copy `GameData` folder somewhere, for example `/Applications/Fallout2`.

 - Download and copy `fallout2-ce.app` to this folder.

 - Run `fallout2-ce.app`.